How to Choose a Realtor to Sell Your Home

 You can ask friends and family for referrals, visit open houses, or walk into a local brokerage.

-You can also match with top local agents using our free service at SoldNest.
+You can also match with top local agent using our free service at SoldNest.

 But depending on where you find them, not every agent will be worth your time.